 Install ceiling fans in frequently used rooms such as your kitchen, living room, or bedrooms.
-Using ceiling fans during the warm summer months can help you save up to 40 percent in air conditioning costs.
+Using ceiling fans during the warm summer months can help you save up to 40 percent on air conditioning costs.
 Don’t forget to turn off the ceiling fan when you exit the room – fans cool people, not rooms.

-If you have a ceiling fan, switch the direction of your ceiling fan so the blades are spinning counterclockwise for the summer (stand under the fan to verify the direction).
+If you have a ceiling fan, switch the direction of your ceiling fan so the blades are spinning counterclockwise in the summer (stand under the fan to verify the direction).
 The fan produces a wind chill effect that makes you feel cooler without affecting the temperature.
 This allows you adjust the thermostat a few degrees and rely less on your AC.

-Replace incandescent light bulbs with CFL and Screw in A-Type LED bulbs, which are more energy efficient and produce less heat.
+Replace incandescent light bulbs with CFL and Screw in LED bulbs, which are more energy efficient and produce less heat.
 LED bulbs consume 75 percent less energy than traditional incandescent light bulbs and last 10 to 25 times longer.